Abdillahi-A/dictionary/README.md

 # dictionary

-Find defintions for any word.
+It's a dictionary.

-To Do:
+## To Do:

-1. Find out why we get a KeyError: 'examples' when certain words are entered e.g. ninja is entered.
-2. Add second defintion
+1. Add examples
-3. Add synonyms and antonyms
+2. Add synonyms and antonyms